vecnostudioar/opencvcompetition2021/README.md

 # opencvcompetition2021 | AI CYCLIST GUARDIAN

-Here are all the project code including the stl 3d priles too.
+Here are all the project code including: python script, arduino scripts and the stls 3d files.

 ## main-python script

-In the folder main-python is the python , the core of the project.
+In the folder main-python is the python code to work with the OAK-D and make the vehicles detection and the logic to create the formatted data to send to the bracelets... the core of the project.

-The project is running in Python 3.9.5.
+The project is running in the raspberry pi3B+ raspbian OS with Python 3.7.3. and if you want to run in windows 10 you need Python 3.9.5

 **Libraries**
-Run the install_requirements.py script to install all the requeried libraries for AOK to work Here is the luxonis official documentation page if you have any problem running it
+Run the install_requirements.py script to install all the libraries needed for AOK to work Here is the luxonis official documentation page

 [docs.luxonis.com/en/latest/](https://docs.luxonis.com/en/latest/)

 Youy need also install PyBluez to run the bluetooth connection